InterSTEMDev/interstem.us/_posts/november2020blogs/2020-11-27-gum-disease.md

 date:   2020-11-28 00:00:05
 author: "Joan Joe"
 image: alzheimerCover.png
 description: A risk factor for Alzheimer's disease is poor oral health.
 What is not clear is whether gum disease induces the condition or is merely a consequence.
-A privately funded research has now verified that the bacteria that cause gum disease are not only in the mouths but also in the brains of people with Alzheimer's.
+Privately funded research has now verified that gum disease bacteria are in the brains of people with Alzheimer's.
 time: 5 min
 ---
 <h2 style="font-family: Ergonomique Bold">Could gum disease be the cause of Alzheimer’s disease? </h2>